pranitastudent/Exam-Dashboard/README.md

 ## Features
 The website is a single page website which contains a navigation bar for users to navigate between each section; gender balance examination, ethnicity and parental education chart, subject specific charts and test preparation charts.
-The user can scroll to the top using the 'back-to-top'button and reset all the graphs using the 'reset' button if desired.
+The navigation section code is adapted from the Traversy Media video series - 19th August 2018 [Responsive Landing Page using HTML an CSS - a little jQuery](https://www.youtube.com/watch?v=GJXXf3_dcng).
+The user can scroll to the top using the 'back-to-top' button and reset all the graphs using the 'reset' button if desired.
 The raw dataset is a csv file in MS Excel.
 The 'up' button allows the user to navigate back to the start of the webpage.

 <ol>
 <li> A bar chart depicting the number of female and male students will be produced and the user is able to select each gender through clicking on each bar representing each gender.
-The gender percentage is interactive and changes according to the gender selected and chnages according to the selection of fileds for each chart.
+The gender percentage is interactive and changes according to the gender selected and chnages according to the selection of fields for each chart.
 Hence the section is named 'Gender Balance Examination'.</li>
 <li> Three pie charts will be produced to examine scores in Maths, Reading and Writing according to gender which are interactive on gender selection and hence named 'Subject Specific Examination.'</li>
 <li> The ethnicity and parental education relationship examination will be depicted through a barchart.
 In order for equality and diversity the ethnic groups (A,B,C,D,E) are anomolysed and labelled group A-D. The parental level of education per ethnicity can be visualised through selecting each level of education using the selector, hence named 'Ethnicity and Parental Education Examination.'</li>
 <li> The chart for Maths Vs Writing, Reading Vs Writing and Maths Vs Reading will be in the form of a scatter graph where each set of results can be visualised and the dataset points change according to gender selection and hence named
      'Is there any correlation between how students score in each subject?.'</li>
-<li> The chart for test preparation will be in the form of a line chart where test preparation against maths, reading and writing scores will be visualised through three line graphs and hence named 'Did students who completed the test preparation course gain more marks on avarage in each subject?.'</li>
+<li> The chart for test preparation will be in the form of a line chart where test preparation against maths, reading and writing scores will be visualised through three line graphs and hence named 'Did students who completed the test preparation course gain more marks on average in each subject?.'</li>
 </ol>

 ## Features Left to implement